domeniconappo/grib-interpolator/README.md

 Manually
 --------

-Or just download code/clone repository and run
+Just download code/clone repository and run

     python setup.py

-Setup will install dependencies as numpy, scipy and numexpr (if not already present in your python/virtualenv).
+Setup will install dependencies as numpy, scipy and numexpr (if not already present in your python setup/virtualenv).

 You also need to install GRIB API python interface.
 Please refer to GRIB API docs for details: [GRIB API docs](https://software.ecmwf.int/wiki/display/GRIB)